JetBrains/Exposed/documentation-website/Writerside/topics/Data-Types.md

 **PostgreSQL**

 PostgreSQL requires that ENUM is defined as a separate type, so you have to create it before creating your table.
-Also postgresql jdbc driver returns PGobject instances for such values.
+Also, PostgreSQL JDBC driver returns PGobject instances for such values.
 The full working sample is provided below:
 ```Kotlin
 class PGEnum<T : Enum<T>>(enumTypeName: String, enumValue: T?) : PGobject() {
     init {